IHE/publications/ITI/TF/readme.md

 https://www.aconvert.com/document/pages-to-doc/

 The processing is done afterwards and contains of:
-* some cleanup to simplify the generated HTML
+* cleanup to simplify the generated HTML
-* splitting
+* splitting to sections
 * indexing to replace text references with HTML links

 ### Word issues:
 * Volume 2 b, ITI-40 has and bold/underline text.
-Is that intended?
 * Volume 1, Section 4, EUA has bold/italic text.
-Is that intended?
 * the HTML converted from word contains all images but in low resolution.
-These must be replace by higher resolution images.
+These must be replaced by higher resolution images.
 * some word drawings are not converted properly (see Figure 27.3.2.1-1)

 ### Styling